reza55n/AnimatedToggle/README.md

 # AnimatedToggle

-This component doesn't make any renders on children, unless the parent changes the children's reference.
-Also naturally if you set `doUnmount = true`, it mounts and therefore renders the children.
+Unlike [React Transition Group](https://reactcommunity.org/react-transition-group/)'s `CSSTransition`, this component doesn't make any renders on children, unless the parent changes the children's reference.
+Also naturally if you send `doUnmount` attribute, it mounts and therefore renders the children.

 ``` JS